 ZoomInfo states that 92% of the online population uses emojis daily!
 This makes sense when you realize that images are processed faster by the brain, express feelings better and are more memorable.
 New emoji are introduced each year.
 During 2020, 117 new emojis were announced including a smiling face with tears, anatomical heart and everyone’s favorite drink, bubble tea!
-And, 217 new emojis have been approved for 2021, so look for these on a device near you soon!
-Our favorites?
-The heart on fire and face in clouds.
-Do you have a new favorite?
-Here is a sneak peek at the Final List of Emoji for 2021.
+In 2021, 334 new emojis were approved, including some new favorites for the Denim team – the heart on fire and face in clouds.
+Next up for 2022, 107 new emojis have been approved so far including a melting face, heart hands and a disco ball!
+Here is a sneak peek at the Final List of Emoji for 2022.

 These tiny pictographs are fun, as well as memorable, but they also allow businesses to join consumers’ everyday conversations and help connect with them.
 From a marketing standpoint, emojis are certainly effective.
 According to Hubspot:

 - One in five tweets now includes an emoji.
 Five billion emojis are sent on Facebook Messenger daily.

 - Including emojis in email subject lines has been shown to increase open and response rates.